 Contingent and standard workers are also concentrated differently in some industries and occupations.
-Table 22 presents the proportions of contingent and standard workers that are employed in certain industries and occupations (e.g., an estimated 11.4 percent of contingent workers in the May 2012 CPS Disability Supplement-sample A-are employed in the construction industry).80 Contingent and standard workers are distributed similarly over some industries and occupations.
+Table 22 presents the proportions of contingent and standard workers that are employed in certain industries and occupations (e.g., an estimated 11.4 percent of contingent workers in the May 2012 CPS Disability Supplement-sample A-are employed in the construction industry).
+Contingent and standard workers are distributed similarly over some industries and occupations.
 For example, an estimated 5.8 to 6.3 percent of standard workers, depending on the sample, were employed in the transportation and material moving occupation; similarly, that occupation accounted for about 5.9 to 7.0 percent of contingent workers, depending on the sample (see table 22).
 Worker distributions over other industries and occupations varied considerably more.
-For example, an estimated 4.7 to 6.0 percent of standard workers, depending on the sample, were employed in the construction industry; in contrast, that industry accounted for about 10.2 to 13.1 percent of contingent workers, depending on the sample (see table 22).
+For example, an estimated 4.7 to 6.0 percent of standard workers, that industry accounted for about 10.2 to 13.1 percent of contingent workers, depending on the sample (see table 22).